Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Hardware
 - PIR motion sensors with temperature/humidity report to Home Assistant, causing a 20 minute standby.
 - Be sure to use a 100nf decoupling capacitor across temp sensor Vcc and Gnd to prevent spurious PIR hits.
+- Use most any ESP here.
+Standardizing with ESP32 keeps my life simple, if inelegant.

 ![PIR_Disassembled](media/PIRDissassembly.jpg)